faerlin-developer/fractal-animation-server/README.md

 Julia set.
 The resulting animation is returned in MP4 format, showing how the Julia set evolves as parameters vary.

-__Microservice Architecture__: The system is built as a set of Python-based microservices running inside a `Kubernetes` cluster, orchestrated with `Traefik` as the ingress controller.
+__Microservice Architecture__: The system is built as a set of Python-based microservices running inside a `Kubernetes` cluster with `Traefik` as the ingress controller.
 User requests are received via REST endpoints, queued in `Redis` queue for processing, and handled by worker services that generate Julia set animations.
 User and task metadata information are persisted in `Postgres`, while the rendered MP4 files are stored in `MinIO` (object storage service).
 Users can retrieve their completed fractal animations directly from the object storage via pre-signed URLs.